jarethk/advent2020/Day18/journal.md

 Part 1 - this seems a fairly straight-forward string tokenizer, some basic math, with a little bit of recursion from the parenthesis.

 Part 2 - now we have some order of operations.
 So treat a * like the opening of a parenthesis, or if this is a second * then treat it like the closing.
 The formulas got tricky when we did that with a parenthesis right after a *.
+First attempt was a dud.
+So for a second attempt I process in two phases.
+First phase I convert what is inside the parens into arrays, then do a depth-first processing of the arrays